TeskaLabs/splang-docs/docs/language/types.md

 ## Complex scalar types

-Complex scalar types are designed for values that provides some internal structure (so technically they are records or tuples) but they can fit into a scalar type (e.g. for performance or optimisation purposes).
+Complex scalar types are designed for values that provides some internal structure (so technically they are records or tuples) but they can fit into a scalar type (e.g. for performance or optimization purposes).

 ### Date/Time